mattmassicotte/swift-evolution/proposals/0NNN-awaitable-assignment.md

 Actor-isolated property 'a' can not be mutated from a nonisolated context
 ```

-The property cannot be mutated directly, but a trivial wrapper function can?
+The property cannot be mutated directly, but a trivial wrapper function works?
 Why is this?
 A programmer encountering this would have to do considerable research to learn
 this is actually about a potentially problematic pattern and not just a syntactic limitation.